Annual School Report

 IB Biology

-IB Biology II students each completed an independent investigation: performing, collecting data, and statistically analyzing an experiment of their design.
+- IB Biology II students each completed an independent investigation: performing, collecting data, and statistically analyzing an experiment of their design.
 Investigations ranged from the cellular microscale (testing effect of temperature on rates of photosynthesis) to the ecological macroscale (analysis of invasive species in local parks) and everything in between.
-While cell phones continue to distract some students, the cloud of lingering effects of COVID and remote school is subsiding and students seem to be again comfortable with working collaboratively, having accountability for their learning, and interacting with a teacher instead of a screen.

 IB Chemistry